Tyler-206/daily-learning-journals/day_16.md

 ## for Tyler Walser

-Learning Journal Day 16.
+Learning Journal Day 17.

 Worked on the group project on Monday.
-Jose showed me a lot about implementing local storage.
+Jose shoed me a lot about implementing local storage.